 - The Accountable Director is, as provided in Section 9 of the Medicines Act, primarily responsible for ensuring that our medicinal products are manufactured in the correct way and that the quality requirements are met.
 In the Orion Group, the Vice President, Quality Management, who reports to the President and CEO, holds the position of the Accountable Director.
 The VP, Quality Management, is responsible for the compliance of our Quality Management System with the requirements of international regulatory authorities as well for the quality assurance and control of our products.
 In compliance with the Medicines Act, Fermion also has an accountable director who reports to the President of Fermion.

 - The produced batches of medicines are released for sale by the so-called Qualified Person in our Quality Assurance organisation, whose professional qualifications are determined in EU directive 2001/83/EU and in the Finnish Medicines Act.
 Active pharmaceutical ingredient (API) batches are released for sale by independent Quality Assurance departments at each production site of Fermion.
-Correspondingly, the release of diagnostic products is also subject to an independent Quality Assurance organisation.

 Tasks related to product responsibility are performed in cross-organisational working groups consisting of persons with a broad range of skills and competences necessary both in the product development phases and in commercial manufacturing.